Akab Island: Neolithic site

 The site of Akab Island provides unique insights into what are thought to have been Neolithic ritualistic practises, with a unique dugong bone mound discovered there, which not only has no direct parallel in the region but also stands as a rare (possibly unique) find dated to the 'Dark Millennium'.
 The mound consists of structurally aligned dugong bones littered with jewellery and other artefacts and has been dated to between 3,500-3,200 BCE.
 Although there is no direct parallel to the dugong mound, Neolithic burials with turtle remains have been noted in Oman at Ras Al Hamra (dated to 3700-3300 BCE).
 However, dugong bone mounds have been found in totemic sites in Australia on the coast of the Torres Strait: these, however, date to between the 14th and 20th Centuries.

 The wider site at Akab shows occupation throughout the fifth millennium, from 4,750-3,814 BCE, while signs of occupation in the fourth millennium, apart from the bone mound, are scant.
-Evidence of occupation patterns at Akab point to seasonality and also the possibility of fish processing (salting or smoking).
-Both net weights and bone hooks were found at the site, as well as evidence of settlement and bones from a wide range of coastal and deeper water species.
+Both net weights and hooks made from mother-of-pearl were found at the site, as well as evidence of settlement and bones from a wide range of coastal fish species.